An inside look at how Trump's Supreme Court list is made: ‘A tremendous investment of time’

 One example of the contentious opinions the listmakers say they look for in nominees was Gorsuch's "frozen trucker case."
 A truck driver who was low on gas pulled to the side of an Illinois road in 2009 before abandoning his trailer, fearing he'd freeze to death if he stayed to wait for help.
 For that he was fired.
 Gorsuch heard a case challenging the firing on a three-judge panel and the trucker won the case, with Gorsuch in the dissent.
 Despite the trucker being a sympathetic figure, Gorsuch argued that in a literal reading of the law, there was no protection for the trucker under the rather unique circumstances.

-When pushed on the issue during his confirmation hearing, accused of siding with corporate America over the little guy, he told Sen. Dick Durbin, D-Ill., "all I can tell you is my job is to apply the law you write."
+When pushed on the issue during his confirmation hearing, accused of siding with corporate America over the little guy, he told Sen. Dick Durbin, D-Ill., "all I can tell you is my job is to apply the law you write," according to the Washington Post.

 TRUMP DECRIES SUPREME COURT DECISIONS AS 'SHOTGUN BLASTS INTO THE FACE' OF CONSERVATIVES